Last Updated: 1 May 2023

-Influenza (or flu) is a seasonal respiratory (lung) infection that causes fever, and a cough or sore throat.
+Influenza (or flu) is a contagious respiratory illness caused by influenza viruses that infect the nose, throat, and lungs and causes fever, cough and or sore throat.
 In temperate climates, it is most common during the fall and winter months.

-The flu spreads from person-to-person through sneezing, coughing, or touching contaminated surfaces.
+The flu spreads from person to person through sneezing, coughing, or touching contaminated surfaces.
 Symptoms include fever or feeling feverish/chills, cough, sore throat, runny or stuffy nose, muscle or body aches, headaches and fatigue (tiredness).
-This differs from the common cold where symptoms include a runny or stuffy nose, and in general are milder than the symptoms of flu.
+This differs from the common cold, where symptoms include runny or stuffy nose, which generally is milder than the symptoms of the flu.

 Seasonal flu viruses can cause mild to severe illness and even death, particularly in some high-risk individuals.
 Persons at increased risk for severe disease include pregnant women, the very young and very old, immune-compromised people, and people with chronic underlying medical conditions.
-Seasonal flu viruses evolve continuously, which means that one can get infected multiple times throughout their lives.
-Therefore, it is important to get a seasonal flu yearly since the components of seasonal flu vaccines are are updated always to ensure continued effectiveness of the vaccines.
+Seasonal flu viruses evolve continuously, which means that one can get infected multiple times throughout their life.
+Therefore, it is important to get the seasonal flu shot yearly since the components of seasonal flu vaccines are always updated to ensure its continued effectiveness.

 Here are the best ways to protect yourself from the flu: